Is Plusnet broadband any good?

 Free activation with broadband and phone

 Your internet is activated for free when you take a phone plan with Plusnet broadband.
-The standard price for activation is £25 with standard broadband, and £50 with fibre.
 You also receive a free broadband router, making the whole installation process a low-price affair.

-Plusnet’s customer service helpline is based in the UK and is active 24 hours a day, seven days a week.
-Knowing you can call someone at any time of the day or night for help can be a great relief.
+Plusnet’s customer service helpline is based in the UK and is active seven days a week, between 7.30am and 10pm.
 It’s free too, and it’s included with all Plusnet broadband plans.

 A line rental saver is available